jmcdice/jpilot-mcp/README.md

 ```
 List all my Jira projects

-Show me all open issues in project PROJ
+Show me all open issues

+List all epics

-Create an epic called "Authentication System" in project PROJ
+Create an epic called "Authentication System"

 Add a comment to PROJ-123 saying "Implemented the new feature"